airladon/FigureOne/docs/tutorials/draw/draw.md

-Each {@link DiagramElementPrimitive} element manages drawing a shape, drawing text, or manipulating a HTML element.
+Each {@link FigureElementPrimitive} element manages drawing a shape, drawing text, or manipulating a HTML element.

 FigureOne's built-in shapes are drawn using WebGL, which uses triangles to create different shapes.
 To draw a shape, you define the verticies of the triangles.
 Every drawing frame (animation or screen refresh), the color of the vertices and the transform that moves them around is used to render the final shape to the screen.